Maureen Charles

 Resources for Young Music Creatives

-Ashley and I asked all of our music mavens to suggest resources for teen and young adult readers interested in developing themselves in music performance, composing, conducting, audio engineering, producing, and more.
+My co-author Ashley and I asked all of our music mavens to suggest resources for teen and young adult readers interested in developing themselves in music performance, composing, conducting, audio engineering, producing, and more.
 What emerged is a broad, international list of extraordinary mentorship programs, online classes, and nonprofits.
 We included these resources in the back of our book and also created a webpage with links.

 Society of Children’s Book Writers and Illustrators (SCBWI)